kmherod/DAT511-Group-Project/README.md

 5. Open up your R Project script

 6. Use command setwd() to set your working directory.
-The file path you copied must be in quotes and all back slashes must be change to forward slashes.
+The file path you copied must be in quotes and all back slashes must be changed to forward slashes.

 7. Run your script to set the directory